Suraj0837/cs773-project/README.md

-folder /t1 was used to conduct experiments, inside it theres a load folder, which has the 3 types of scrits we used to perform load testing. folder /t2 was used to play around while we approached the design of detector from different angles. folder /t3 has the final detector code.
+Folder /t1 was used to conduct experiments, inside it theres a load folder, which has the 3 types of scrits we used to perform load testing.

+Folder /t2 was used to play around while we approached the design of detector from different angles.

+Folder /t3 has the final detector code.

 To compile any of the code that has papi Api you need to use "-lpapi" to link the library.